Menu

 scheme

 Park and stride sites have been identified, agreed and promoted to parents.
-‘Park & Stride from a friend’s house’ scheme Letters to parents, photos, agreement from site owners,
+‘Park & Stride from a friend’s house’ scheme Letters to parents, photos, agreement from site owners, maps

 AQ5 Removal of car parking